NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

 __Field Type__: Array (String)

 Indexes may express occurrences as a range rather than a single page.  __OTL TCT__ extraction, however, only captures the first page, and so this field helps tell the parser to ignore the number at the end of the occurrence range.
-Howeer, due to inconsistent formatting, an index may use multiple punctuation types to express a range (for example, both hyphens and em dashes).
+However, due to inconsistent formatting, an index may use multiple punctuation types to express a range (for example, both hyphens and em dashes).
 For such an index, the value of __indicators_of_occurrence_range__ might be `["-", "–"]`.

 ---